abryan1811/MelodyNest/testing.md

 - Sometimes music downloads slowly on heroku

-    - It does start within 1 minute, and I believe this would be fixed by purchasing a higher subscription, as you get access to more resources.
+    - It usually does start within 1 minute, and I believe it is possible that this would be fixed by purchasing a higher subscription, as you get access to more resources.
 E.G advanced gives the opportunity to "Run high traffic, low latency apps" and "autoscaling" amongst many other resources.
+    However, the music does work and is loading, just slower to start.

     - This leads to another error - Uncaught (in promise) DOMException: The play() request was interrupted by a call to pause().
-This is logged in the console if a user clicks all the play buttons before they are loaded.
-With a faster deployment service this should never be an issue.
+This is logged in the console if a user clicks on another play button before the previous one starts playing.
+With a faster deployment service this shouldn't be an issue.

-## User opinions

 ##### Back to [readme](README.md)